 d) Temporary work in a job that isn’t ongoing.

-However, because the team approach frequently does not occur, injured workers are often surprised to receive an unexpected job offer when they are focused on other aspects of their workers’ compensation claim.
+However, the team approach frequently does not occur.
+Consequently, workers are often surprised to receive an unexpected job offer when they are focused on other aspects of their workers’ compensation claim.
 This often creates stress and anxiety because injured workers feel isolated and alone as they struggle to figure out how to meet the demands of a job while simultaneously attending necessary medical appointments and meeting other claim related requirements.
 This is one place where injured workers’ representatives can make a big difference.